leondelee/cervical_abnormality/README.md

 This implementation of faster-rcnn is forked from [chenyuntc](https://github.com/chenyuntc/simple-faster-rcnn-pytorch) with some small bugs fixed, and some codes about dataset have been adapted to this project.

-To use this code please follow instructions by [chenyuntc](https://github.com/chenyuntc/simple-faster-rcnn-pytorch).
+To use this code please firstly follow instructions by [chenyuntc](https://github.com/chenyuntc/simple-faster-rcnn-pytorch) to make project and download pretrained model.

 ## Make our own VOC dataset
 To make our own dataset, three python files are needed: